 Thick, durable mat stays flat and is available in multiple sizes.
 Germinates seeds in roughly half of the normal time.
 Heat is evenly distributed throughout mat and stays at a consistent temperature.
-Power cord is 6' long.
+Power cord is 6 feet long.

 Mat sits at a slightly higher price point.